Astłik: The myth of Astghik

 Astghik had a habit of bathing in a stream, often in the nude.
 Her beauty was so captivating that young men from nearby villages would gather to watch her.
 In an attempt to see her more clearly, they would light fires near the stream.

 However, Astghik was aware of their intentions and decided to protect her privacy.
 To prevent the young men from getting a better view, she created a thick fog that covered the area.
 This fog became a permanent feature of the place, and the location came to be known as "Msho Dasht".
 The name is derived from the Armenian word "mshoush," meaning fog, which is associated with Astghik’s mystical creation of the mist, emphasizing the importance of purity.

 Cultic locales

-Astghik’s principal seat in Ashtishat (or Taron) places her worship at an important religious and cultural center.
-Ashtishat was an ancient city in what is now eastern Turkey, near the region of Muş.
-This region was a key area of Armenian culture and religion.
-Astghik's temples were called "Vahagn's bedroom" as those were the places where they met.
+Astghik’s principal seat in Ashtishat.

-Other temples and places of worship of Astłik had been located in various towns and villages, such as the mountain of Palaty (to the South-West from Lake Van), in Artamet (12 km from Van), etc.
+Other temples and places of worship of Astłik had been located in various towns and villages, such as the mountain of Palaty (to the South-West from Lake Van), in Artamet (12 km from Van),.

-Vardavar

-Vardavar is a celebration in Armenia where people drench each other with water, which was originally an ancient Armenian pagan festival dedicated to Astghik.
-The festival itself was rooted in celebrating fertility, beauty, and the life-giving power of water, as well as honoring Astghik.
-People would celebrate Vardavar by splashing eash other with water and engaging in rituals.
-The key feature of the celebration was the sprinkling or pouring of water, which symbolized purification and renewal.

-However, when Armenia converted to Christianity in the early 4th century, a process of Christianization took place, where many pre-existing pagan holidays and customs were adapted and repurposed to fit the new Christian context.
-Vardavar, as a festival linked to Astghik, underwent this transformation.

-One common strategy for converting pagan populations was to align Christian holidays with existing festivals.
-This helped ease the transition and made it more acceptable for people to adopt Christianity while still retaining familiar practices.
-In the case of Vardavar, the festival's themes of water and renewal were aligned with Christian values, particularly with the idea of baptism and the purification of the soul.